The Ten Best Darts Players Of All Time

 • Major Title Wins – 85

-By whatever metric you choose to measure this list, Phil Taylor IS the greatest darts player ever and it will take something spectacular and unusual for anyone to come close to what “The Power” achieved in his career.
+By whatever metric you choose to measure this list of the ten best darts superstars, Phil Taylor IS the greatest darts player ever and it will take something spectacular and unusual for anyone to come close to what “The Power” achieved in his career.

 Taylor holds so many darts records and titles that the World Matchplay trophy now bears his name.
 Now active on the Seniors tour, Taylor was world number one for 13 years in a row.
 He has hit 11 televised nine-dart finishes (22 overall) and he is the first player to hit two nine-darters in a single match.

-No player comes close to what Taylor achieved in the game and he is rightfully the number 1 in this list.
+No player comes close to what Taylor achieved in the game and he is rightfully the number 1 in this all-time list of the ten best darts legends.

 Eric Bristow Career Honours